 Most recent game:

-Sun Devil shooters vs. UW collapsing defense: ASU's outside shooters are a key to every game the Sun Devils play because Ike Diogu receives so much of the defense's attention down on the block.
-ASU is also only shooting 33.6% from behind the arc and Jamal Hill is the only player that looks to be hitting his shots consistently right now.
+Sun Devil shooters vs. WSU collapsing defense: ASU's outside shooters are a key to every game the Sun Devils play because Ike Diogu receives so much of the defense's attention down on the block.
+ASU is also only shooting 33.6% from behind the arc, but recently Jamal Hill and Kevin Kruger look to be hitting their shots consistently.
 The ASU offense can score points when their perimeter players are keeping defenses from completely collapsing on Diogu.
-The other key to watch in this matchup is whether Serge Angounou can be effective making cuts to the high post when his man his helping to deny the pass into Diogu on the block.
-The momentum shifted against the Cougars when Angounou went to the bench with his fourth foul fairly early in the second half.
-Once he was out of the game, the offense really stagnated.
+The other key to watch in this matchup is whether Serge Angounou can be effective making cuts to the high post when his man his helping to deny the entry pass into Diogu on the block.
+He did a very nice job of this against Oregon and his solid spacing really gave room for Ike to operate.

 Sun Devil Source Top Stories